Sense and reference

 Die Gleichheit fordert das Nachdenken heraus durch Fragen, die sich daran knüpfen und nicht ganz leicht zu beantworten sind.
 Equality gives rise to challenging questions, which are not altogether easy to answer.

 In the philosophy of language, the distinction between sense and reference was an idea of the German philosopher and mathematician Gottlob Frege in 1892 (in his paper "On Sense and Reference"; German: "Über Sinn und Bedeutung"), reflecting the two ways he believed a singular term may have meaning.

 The reference (or "referent"; Bedeutung) of a proper name is the object it means or indicates (bedeuten), whereas its sense (Sinn) is what the name expresses.
 The reference of a sentence is its extension, whereas its sense is the thought that it expresses.
+The concept of sense can also be thought of as the "mode of presentation" of the referent, or as "indirect reference".
 Frege justified the distinction in a number of ways.